Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 The new 5,000-square-foot gymnasium includes an exercise room that be home to physical education classes for individuals with physical disabilities.
 It also contains specially adapted aerobic and weight training machines designed to accommodate the needs of students with disabilities, such as wheelchair accessibility.
 The new center, in conjunction with an accessible pool in the adjacent Aquatics Center, allows Valley College to provide a complete training and rehabilitation program for students and the community.

-For more information regarding the Adapted Physical Education Center, visit the LACCDBuildsGreen Web site (click on the "Valley" tab).
+For more information regarding the Adapted Physical Education Center, visit the BuildLACCD Web site.

 The construction of The Belle & Harry Krupnick Media Arts Center (TV Studio) was completed in 2009.
 As an addition to the Motion Picture Building, this new facility provides a production/learning studio that is aligned with the new studio at CSUN and with local industry.
 It houses a new state-of-the-art television production studio where students can gain real-world skills on broadcast and motion picture production.